Check my favorite things to do in Murcia Region and discover one of the lesser-known corners of the Iberian Peninsula.

 While a few of my favorite places in Spain are clearly cliche destinations, the most revealing and surprising experiences for me have always been the Spanish gems off the beaten track (check the Blog Series: Undiscovered Spain).

 Spain has no shortage of cities and regions full of local traditions, delicious cuisine, unique landmarks, and calming outdoors.
-Alternative Weekend Getaways in Spain usually feel so refreshing and educational at the same time.
+Visiting underrated towns in Spain usually feels so refreshing and educational at the same time.
 Instead of spending most of your time in lines to popular landmarks, you end up practicing basic Spanish and occasionally blending in with the locals.

 Exploring top things to do in Murcian Region